Section III: Academic Standards

 - Partial semester Faculty-Mentored Externships are not permitted.

 - A student may receive up to 9 credits for work at the externship placement in a Faculty-Mentored Externship.
 Credit for work in the externship will be awarded on a Credit/No Credit basis.
 In addition, the student may receive 2 to 4 credits for work on a related research paper, which may be awarded on a Graded or a Credit/No Credit basis.
-A student also may receive up to 2 or, in extraordinary circumstances, 3 credits for completion of a set of readings or a tutorial under the direction of the faculty supervisor, which will be awarded on a Credit/No Credit basis.
+A student also may receive up to 2 or, in extraordinary circumstances, 3 credits for completion of a set of readings or a tutorial under the direction of the participating faculty supervisor, which will be awarded on a Credit/No Credit basis.
 In no event may a student receive more than 14 credits for a Faculty-Mentored Externship.

 - Any student enrolled in the JD/LLM Program in International and Comparative Law may undertake a Faculty-Mentored Externship abroad.
 Any JD student wishing to pursue a Faculty-Mentored Externship abroad must first complete both a course in comparative law and a course in international law, as well as obtain the approval of the Office of International Studies.

-- A student wishing to undertake a Faculty-Mentored Externship must obtain the approval of the Externship Administrator, a faculty supervisor, and the Curriculum Committee.
+- A student wishing to undertake a Faculty-Mentored Externship must obtain the approval of the Externship Director, a participating faculty supervisor, and the Curriculum Committee.
 Approval should be sought through submission of a written proposal that fully describes the proposed externship and outlines the student's goals in undertaking the externship and the means by which the externship will help achieve those goals.

 - An Integrated Externship is a curricular offering in which multiple students participate during the same semester in similar externship placements and in a classroom component for which a Duke Law School faculty member serves as instructor.
 In such an externship, the placements share a theme, such as federal criminal prosecution or policy-making placements in federal entities, which allows for classroom discussions on issues common to the several placements.
-The faculty member teaching the course component serves as faculty supervisor for each student in the Integrated Externship.

 - Credit to be awarded for an Integrated Externship will be based on a combination of credits for the externship placement, the associated course, and any substantial research paper required as a part of the course offering.
 Up to 9 hours of placement credit is permitted where the placements are part of a comprehensive proposal for a semester-away program or a highly structured local externship.
 The course component of the externship will carry 2 or, in exceptional cases, 3 credits.
-The faculty member has the option of requiring a major research paper as part of the offering, which may carry up to an additional 4 credits, which may be awarded on a Graded or a Credit/No Credit basis.
+The participating faculty member has the option of requiring a major research paper as part of the offering, which may carry up to an additional 4 credits, which may be awarded on a Graded or a Credit/No Credit basis.
 In no event may the credits awarded for an Integrated Externship exceed 14.

 - A student may obtain up to 14 hours of credit for one semester of individual study at a foreign law school approved by the Law School.
 An approved study-abroad semester will count toward the four semesters in-residence and fifty-four-credits in-residence required by Rule 2-1(1).